Khirbet Shema: The site

-Khirbet Shema is the traditional burial site of Shammai, a contemporary and opponent of Hillel the Elder.
+Khirbet Shema is the traditional burial site of Shammai, a contemporary and opponent of Hillel the Elder.The excavations conducted at the site in 1970-1971 revealed that has no archaeological evidence to this tradition.

 Excavations

 American archaeologist Eric M. Meyers excavated the site from 1970 to 1972 on behalf of the American Schools of Oriental Research.
 The area recovered exceeded six acres.

 Excavations have uncovered a large mausoleum, numerous tombs and an ancient synagogue.
-Additionally, their work included "uncovering adjacent buildings and surrounding parts of the village."
+Additionally, their work included "uncovering adjacent buildings and surrounding parts of the village".
 Even by 1974, having worked with up to 80 people, no remnants of the synagogue's roof were found.

 Analysis

 Researchers have reviewed the "coins, glass, plaster, ceramic stone, bone, jewelry and some organic materials" found.
 Although "over 4,000 artifacts have been found in the excavations," there is little evidence of late Hellenistic colonization and the end of Roman times at the site.

 The team's Co-head, Dr. James F. Strange, professor of biblical archeology at University of South Florida, indicated that the ruins of the synagogue show it to be unique, both for the area and time of construction.
 "There were several factors which led us to believe the building was quite unlike any other synagogue in that part of Palestine."
 Specific features he found noteworthy included "foundation walls .. nearly two feet thick, .. an entrance staircase .. stairs ten feet wide ... and a number of underground chambers."

-The bulk of the coins suggest that this area was populated from 180 to around 417 CE, when "the village was destroyed by .. an earthquake."
+The bulk of the coins suggest that this area was populated from 180 to around 417 CE, when "the village was destroyed by an earthquake."

-Shape of the building
+Shape of the synagogue

-Excavations done in "different sites in upper Galilee: Shema, Meiron, Gush Halav and Nabratein" helped uncover more information about the debate as to "whether the earliest Galilean synagogues .. were built on a so-called basilical plan .. as opposed to a broad building" known as "a broadhouse plan."
+Excavations done in "different sites in upper Galilee: Shema, Meiron, Gush Halav and Nabratein" helped uncover more information about the debate as to "whether the earliest Galilean synagogues .. were built on a so-called basilical plan .. as opposed to a broad building" known as "a broadhouse plan".
 Khirbet Shema and two other ancient synagogues excavated around the same time all were broadhouse.